-What are program maps?
+What are Program Maps?

-Career and Academic Pathways
+Program Maps are listed by Career and Academic Pathways (CAPs).

-Creative Arts and Design programs study creativity, self-expression and the role of the arts throughout history to affirm the complexities and wonder of life.
-Graduates may work independently, for the government, nonprofit organizations or for private businesses in the performing arts, digital media, design and studio arts.
+Explore creativity, self-expression and the role of the arts throughout history to affirm the complexities and wonder of life.
+Learn job skills ideal for a career in the performing arts, digital media, design and studio arts.